AdobeDocs/campaign-standard.nl-NL/help/designing/using/overview.md

 * Tijdens het bewerken van **e-mailinhoud**:

    Bekijk uw berichten voordat u ze verzendt.
-Met Adobe Campaign kunt u het renderen van e-mailberichten testen met gebruik van Litmus.
+Adobe Campaign biedt een manier om het renderen van e-mail te testen met Litmus.
 Zie [E-mailrendering](../../sending/using/email-rendering.md)voor meer informatie.

-De volgende stapsgewijze handleiding voor Adobe Campagne bevat meer ontwerp en algemene tips en trucs voor berichten: Aanbevolen werkwijzen voor [levering met Adobe Campaign](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_DeliveryBestPractices.html).
+Meer ontwerp en algemene beste praktijken betreffende berichten worden voorgesteld in de volgende sectie: [Best practices voor levering](../../sending/using/delivery-best-practices.md)

 ### Beperkingen van e-mailDesigner {#email-designer-limitations}

 * U kunt geen verpersoonlijkingsgebieden in een fragment gebruiken.
-Zie [deze sectie](../../designing/using/using-reusable-content.md#about-fragments)voor meer informatie over fragmenten.
+For more on fragments, see [this section](../../designing/using/using-reusable-content.md#about-fragments).

 <!--* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
 You need to copy-paste the HTML corresponding to that content into a new fragment.
 For more on this, see [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).-->
 * Bij het bewerken van stijlen zijn alleen weblettertypen beschikbaar die officieel door de meeste e-mailclients worden ondersteund.
 * Stijlen kunnen niet worden opgeslagen als thema voor toekomstig hergebruik.
 De CSS-stijl kan echter worden opgeslagen in een inhoudssjabloon of in een e-mail.
-Zie [deze sectie](../../designing/using/styles.md)voor meer informatie over stijlen.
+For more on styles, see [this section](../../designing/using/styles.md).
+* De meta-tag Referrer wordt niet ondersteund in de e-mailontwerper.
+* Surrogaatparen, tekens die niet in het meertalig basisvlak van de Unicode-tekenset staan, kunnen niet in 2 bytes (16 bits) worden opgeslagen en moeten in 2 UTF-16-tekens worden gecodeerd.
+Deze tekens zijn enkele CJK-ideografieën, de meeste emojis en sommige talen.
+Deze tekens kunnen onverenigbaarheidsproblemen veroorzaken in dynamische tekst.
+U moet sterke tests uitvoeren alvorens uw berichten te verzenden.

 ### Fragmenten bijwerken {#email-designer-updates}